Canon 1D Mark III vs Sony A7 III

 Many modern cameras cannot only take still pictures, but also record videos.
 The A7 III indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the A7 III can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7 III has an electronic viewfinder (2359k dots), while the 1D Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7 III has a higher magnification than the one of the 1D Mark III (0.78x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Sony A7 III along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark III, but is missing on the A7 III is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
-The 1D Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A7 III only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The A7 III supports UHS-II cards on its first slot and UHS-I on its second one, while the 1D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark III and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.